NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

     >>> print(Names.parse_comet('73P-C/Schwassmann Wachmann 3 C	')) # doctest: +SKIP
     {'type': 'P', 'number': 73, 'fragment': 'C', 'name': 'Schwassmann Wachmann 3 C'}

-Note that these examples are somewhat idealized.
-Consider the following query:

-    >>> print(Names.parse_comet('12893 Mommert (1998 QS55)')) # doctest: +SKIP
-    {'name': 'Mommert ', 'desig': '1998 QS55'}

-Although this target identifier clearly denotes an asteroid, the routine finds a comet name and a comet designation.
-The reason for this is that some comets are discovered as asteroids and hence obtain asteroid-like designations that stick to them; similarly, comet names cannot be easily distinguished from asteroids names, unless one knows all comet and asteroid names.
+In order to be able to distinguish between asteroid and comet identifiers, `sbpy` follows the MPC guideline in that it requires comet identifiers to include the comet type in either in combination with a number (e.g., ``'259P'``), a name (e.g., ``'P/Halley'``), or both (e.g., ``'2P/Encke'``).
+For instance, the identifier ``'Halley'`` would be identified as an asteroid, as it lacks a comet type identifier.
 Hence, some caution is advised when using these routines - identification might not be unambiguous.